NASPA

 Guest registrations can only be purchased in addition to a full registration.
 All guests will be identified with a guest name badge.
 A guest is defined as a spouse or significant other, friend, or relative who is not a member of NASPA, is not qualified to become a member, and does not work in a student affairs-related occupation.
 If you would like to bring a guest, please provide their name and pay their registration fee during your online registration process.
 All guests must check in at the registration desk onsite.

 A guest registration includes admission to the opening session, opening reception, keynote speaker sessions on Monday and Tuesday, and closing session on Wednesday.
-Guests may also attend open evening receptions; please note that the VPSA Reception or any "invite only" or "closed receptions" are not included.
-Guest registrations do not include pre-conference workshops or any educational sessions outside of the keynote speakers mentioned above.
+Guests may also attend open evening receptions; please note that the VPSA Reception or any "invite only" or "closed" receptions are not included.
+Guest registrations do not include Pre-conference Workshops or any educational sessions outside of the keynote speakers mentioned above.

 Can I add other items to my registration at a later date?